 The bus was approaching their destination, and it would soon be time to part ways.

-The rabbi gave the young man the contact info of institutions of Torah learning for beginners like him.
+The rabbi gave the young man the contact info of institutions of Torah study for beginners like him.
 He knew they could return Ofir to the sublime heritage that was his birthright.
 He knew that there, his mind would find peace.

 The world we live in is wondrous.
 Yet at the same time, it can be a high-speed train travelling in an endless circle.